 The Society was founded in 1992 to meet the needs of local historians, family historians, genealogists and others who regularly make use of documents written in Latin and Anglo-Norman.
 It originated in Adult Education classes that taught Latin and palaeography, and was established by academic staff at the universities of Liverpool, Keele and Manchester.
 Its membership and officers consist of practising amateur and professional historians and researchers.

 The Society also embraces a group – The Medieval Documents Research Group – that works on the editing of medieval records.
+This also formerly met in person at the University of Liverpool, but now also meets online via Zoom.

 In recent years the Society has also contributed funds (with other local organisations) to provide bursaries for students and the unwaged to attend the Latin and Palaeography Summer School held annually towards the end of July at Keele University.
 For further details see the relevant page.